chargehive/configuration/docs/readme.md

 + [Sequential Scheduler](scheduler/sequential.md) defines which connectors to attempt, in what order when processing a charge - usually used for Renewal charges.

 ## Connectors
-+ [Connector](connectors/connector.md) is a configured external service like payment gateways or fraud services.
++ [Connector](connectors/connector.md) is a configured external service like Payment Providers or Fraud Services.
 + [ConnectorPool](connectors/pool.md) is a pool of connectors that can be used in an Attempt Config.

 ## Policies